Tarasoff v. Regents of the University of California: History

 Prosenjit Poddar was a student from Bengal, India, who entered the University of California, Berkeley, as a graduate student in September 1967 and resided at its International House.
 In the fall of 1968 he met Tatiana Tarasoff at a folk dancing class.
-After Tarasoff kissed Poddar on New Year's Eve, he developed a liking for Tarasoff; however, she did not reciprocate.
+After Tarasoff kissed Poddar on New Year's Eve he developed a liking for her, but she did not reciprocate his affections.
 When Tarasoff told him she was involved with other men, he began to stalk her.
-He became depressed, neglecting his studies and his health, keeping to himself, speaking disjointedly, and often weeping.
+He became depressed, neglected his studies and his health, and kept to himself; he spoke disjointedly and often wept.
 He had occasional meetings with Tarasoff and secretly tape-recorded their conversations in an attempt to discover why she did not love him.

-During summer 1969, Tarasoff traveled to South America.
-Poddar began to improve and entered therapy with Lawrence Moore, a psychologist at the student health service at Cowell Memorial Hospital in 1969.
-Poddar confided to Moore his intent to kill Tarasoff.
-Moore wrote to the campus police saying that Poddar was suffering from acute and severe paranoid schizophrenia, and recommending that Poddar be civilly committed as dangerous.
+During the summer of 1969, Tarasoff visited South America.
+Poddar began to improve and entered therapy with Lawrence Moore, a psychologist at the university's student health service.
+When Poddar confided to Moore that he intended to kill Tarasoff, Moore wrote to the campus police saying that Poddar was suffering from acute and severe paranoid schizophrenia, and recommending that he be civilly committed as dangerous.
 Poddar was detained but shortly released, as he appeared rational.
 Moore's supervisor, Harvey Powelson, then ordered that Poddar not be subject to further detention.
 Neither Tarasoff nor her parents received any warning.

 In October, after Tarasoff had returned, Poddar stopped seeing Moore.
-Poddar then befriended Tarasoff's brother and moved in with him.
+He befriended Tarasoff's brother and moved in with him.
 Several weeks later, on October 27, 1969, Poddar carried out the plan he had confided to Moore, stabbing and killing Tarasoff.
 Tarasoff's parents sued Moore and various other employees of the university.

 Poddar was convicted of second-degree murder, but the conviction was overturned on the grounds that the jury had been inadequately instructed, and Poddar was released on the condition that he return to India.